Powell Family Cooking

 Ingredients

-• 2 tablespoon white sesame seeds include more for garnish
+• 1 tablespoon white sesame seeds plus extra for garnish

 Instructions

-• Firmly press the ahi tuna steak into the seeds to coat.
+• Mix black and white sesame seeds in a shallow dish.
+Press the ahi tuna steak firmly into the seeds to coat both sides.

 Notes